ekhadley/subliminal/README.md

 ## today's todo:
  - replicate the mean resid diff on gemma
    - try the same thing with sae
- - try stronger steering on the dataset with gemma
  - finetune the sae on the animal numbers.
 Inspect the change in the key features.
    - how do you quantify a static boost to representation of a certain feature? in-out dot product?
    - can we just take dataset mean sae input activations and compare lion feature activation?